EnAccess/AirLink-docs/docs/index.md

 ### Why

-AirLink saves manufacturers from the hassle of building out a custom IoT software backend for their hardware devices, and the open source format makes it likely that several adopters with different software stacks for business management can adopt AirLink devices. *This clear separation of the hardware and software stacks using the most commonly adopted ad-hoc wireless communication standard, Bluetooth®, is a key benefit of AirLink.*
+AirLink saves manufacturers from the hassle of building out a custom IoT software backend for their hardware devices, and the open source format makes it likely that several adopters with different software stacks for business management can adopt AirLink devices. *This clear separation of the hardware and software stacks using the most commonly adopted ad-hoc wireless communication standard, Bluetooth®, is a key benefit of AirLink.* If your idea requires PAYGO devices *without* data connectivity, do also check out the [OpenPAYGO Token](https://enaccess.org/materials/openpaygotoken/).

 ### Making your Devices compatible with AirLink